 Which lube can I use with my vibrator?

 Water-based lube can be safely used with sex toys and condoms.
 Oil-based lubes, however, can cause condoms and sex toys to degrade.
-Look for a clean, paraben-free lubricant that’s gentle and nonirritating.
-We love this no-touch lube warmer from Pulse, which delivers a uniformly measured dollop of warmed (water-based) lubricant into your fingers using a motion sensor.
+Look for a clean, natural lubricant that’s gentle and nonirritating.
+We love the no-touch lube warmer from Pulse, which delivers a uniformly measured dollop of warm (water-based) lubricant into your fingers using a motion sensor.

 Wands provide a rumbly, powerful external vibration, which is good for those who need more stimulation to get off.
-Our Double-Sided Wand Vibrator does that with its wonder-ball end, and more: The other end is slim and flexible for precise clitoral vibration, as well as exploration of the vaginal opening.
-(You can also use the slim end to penetrate one to three inches for internal stimulation; it feels especially good pressed against the vagina’s front wall.)
-The vibrator is water-resistant for bath and shower play and has an LED battery-light display, so you can rest assured it won’t die on you in the heat of the moment.
+Our Double-Sided Wand Vibrator does that with its wonder-ball silicone head, and more: The other end is slim and flexible for precise clitoral vibration, as well as exploration of the vaginal opening.
+(You can also use the slim end to penetrate one to three inches as an internal massager; it feels especially good pressed against the vagina’s front wall.)
+The vibrator is water-resistant for bath and shower play and has a rechargeable LED battery-light display, so you can rest assured it won’t die on you in the heat of the moment.

-Using “smart silence” technology, the Womanizer provides air pressure and light vibrations to the clitoris, which feels a lot like oral sex.
-The toy may be silent, but you may not be—we’ve found it’s a consistent path to an intensely satisfying orgasm.
+Using “smart silence” technology, the Womanizer provides air pressure and light vibrations to the clitoris, which feel a lot like oral sex.
+The toy is silent, but you may not be—we’ve found it’s a consistent path to an intensely satisfying orgasm.

 What and where

-The vagina is the canal that connects the exterior of the vulva to the interior cervix and reproductive organs, aka the birth canal or where penetrative vaginal sex occurs.
-Some people get the vagina confused as the whole package, but it’s just one part of the vulva.
+The vagina is the canal that connects the exterior of the vulva to the interior cervix and reproductive organs.
+It’s also known as the birth canal, and it’s where penetrative vaginal sex occurs.
+Some people confuse the vagina with the whole package, but it’s just one part of the vulva.

 The vagina can be stimulated with fingers, penetrative sex, or sex toys.
-You might try playing with the speed of motion in and out or changing up the angle.
+You might try playing with different speeds of motion in and out or changing up the angle.
 Combining internal vaginal stimulation with exterior stimulation can heighten your senses and increase pleasure by stimulating the clitoris internally.
 (Again, many people do not orgasm from vaginal stimulation alone.)

 What is the G-spot?